 Rugged cameras are completely waterproof.
 No point-and-shoots have weather sealing whatsoever.
 As far as it goes to mirrorless and DSLR cameras, weather sealing is available from some mid-range to almost all high-end models.

-Point-and-shoot cameras are the lightest and most compact cameras (starting at 8 oz.), followed by mirrorless (starting at 12 oz.) and finally, DSLR cameras (ranging from 13 to 32 oz.)
+Point-and-shoot cameras are the lightest and most compact cameras (starting at 8 oz.), followed by mirrorless (starting at 12 oz.), and finally, DSLR cameras (ranging from 13 to 32 oz.)
 For mirrorless and DSLR cameras, weight is for the camera body.
 As we mentioned before, that means the weight increases considering the lenses you take, and if you bring a tripod or not.

 Do take weight into account when choosing a camera, but don’t let it determine your final choice.
-A rule of thumb (still true in 2018) is that, the heavier and bulkier your camera, the higher the quality of your pics.
+A rule of thumb (still true in 2020) is that, the heavier and bulkier your camera, the higher the quality of your pics.

-Any pros and cons will arise in your choosing the best camera for hiking or backpacking process.
+Any pros and cons will arise in your choosing the camera for the hiking or backpacking process.
 Sometimes, you have a good sensor but a not-so-good lens in the camera.
 Other times, you have everything you want but you find the price on the tag a little too high.
 Some other times, the specifications of a camera are all you ever wanted, but the camera is too heavy and bulky.
 You name it: a million things could happen, and it’s you who has the final word.
 Always consider what is a ‘flaw’ you can live with and what’s not.

 Let’s say water and any kinds of humidity are the easiest factors to protect your gear from.
 Dry sacks and even plastic bags do wonders in preventing any moist reaching the circuits of your camera.

-For dust, crush and extreme temperatures, the best you can do is to buy a special case for your camera.
+For dust, crushing, and extreme temperatures, the best you can do is to buy a special case for your camera.
 Preferably a thick one, made of durable materials and that has many pockets for memory cards or spare batteries.
 You can adapt most camera cases to carry them around your neck using a strap.
 You can also get a best camera backpack for hiking.
 Always, keep in mind Camera bags are different from backpacking backpacks.
 Camera gear pack manufacturers make these for carrying around your camera and all of its additional equipment.

 To clean your camera after using it, you may want to get yourself a basic camera cleaning kit.
 They contain a soft-bristled brush and microfiber tissues.

-You can use the soft-bristled brush on the camera body, the buttons and the dials.
+You can use the soft-bristled brush on the camera body, the buttons, and the dials.
 You can use the microfiber tissues to clean the touchscreen and the lenses.
-The microfiber of these tissues will clean glass gently, while avoiding scratches.
+The microfiber of these tissues will clean glass gently while avoiding scratches.

-If you’re cleaning a lens, make sure you start from the center and to move softly in circles towards the outer part of it.
+If you’re cleaning a lens, make sure you start from the center and move softly in circles towards the outer part of it.
 You could use isopropyl alcohol if you want.